 - Proof of Residency: On the application, the applicant address must be current and may not be a P.O. box. - A clear and concise Artist Statement and an overview of your history as an artist. - At least one recent artistic Work Sample and a description of this work and how it relates to the proposed opportunity/project.
 You will have the opportunity to either upload your work sample(s) or provide a link/URL.
 Work samples may include images, audio files, online galleries, Vimeo/YouTube videos, websites, or blogs where samples of your work appear or are archived.
-Find tips and additional guidelines regarding work samples at cultureworks.org. - A detailed Project Description that explains the who/what/where/when/why of the opportunity. - A detailed Project Timeline.
-The project or opportunity must take place between January 1, 2024 and December 31, 2024.
+Find tips and additional guidelines regarding work samples at cultureworks.org. - A detailed Project Description that explains the who/what/where/when/why/how of the opportunity. - A detailed Project Timeline.
+The project or opportunity must take place between January 1, 2025 and December 31, 2025.
 If the grant is to complete a project already in progress, it must culminate with a completed work.
-Projects anticipated to not be completed by December 31, 2024 will not be considered. - A Letter of Invitation/Acceptance (if applicable) from the organization or individual providing the opportunity.
-If you will not know whether you've been accepted into the program prior to the application deadline, indicate this in your application narrative and provide an anticipated confirmation date. - A Description of the Potential Impact of the opportunity/project on your career and how it will help you achieve your professional/artistic goals. - A Description of the Public Benefit of the opportunity/project.
-Applicants must make their work available/accessible to the general public of Montgomery County in some way (e.g., a performance, exhibition, presentation, publication, workshop, class, a website documenting the project).
-Each applicant must clearly identify one public presentation of the project in their application, with clear marketing/outreach plans to ensure attendance/participation.
+Projects anticipated to not be completed by December 31, 2025 will not be considered. - A Letter of Invitation/Acceptance (if applicable) from the organization or individual providing the opportunity.
+If you will not know whether you've been accepted into the program prior to the application deadline, indicate this in your application narrative and provide an anticipated confirmation date. - A Description of the Potential Impact of the opportunity/project on your development as an artist, creative, and professional and how it will help enrich your craft and deepen your practie and bring you closer to your goals. - A Description of the Public Benefit of the opportunity/project.
+Applicants must make their work available/accessible to the general public of Montgomery County in some way

+(e.g., a performance, exhibition, presentation, publication, workshop, class, a website documenting the project).

+- Each applicant must clearly identify one public presentation of the project in their application, with clear marketing/outreach plans to ensure attendance/participation.
 Those pursuing professional development opportunities should think of a way to share their experience and knowledge with the public, e.g., through lectures, blogs, videos, websites, exhibitions, etc. (See p.
 8 for information on exhibition/presentation opportunities through the Dayton Metro Library.) - Project Budget: Applicants will be required to submit a complete budget for the entire project (not just the amount of the grant requested) using the template provided in the application.
 This budget spreadsheet should align with the application narrative and include all sources of revenue/ funding, even if they are only anticipated and not yet secured.
-Note: If the total project budget exceeds \$5,000, applicants must provide proof of additional funding sources (e.g., a letter of commitment from a foundation, a grant agreement from another funder, etc.).

-• Documentation of Expenses such as quotes, brochures, registration forms, screenshots of products with pricing, etc. These should align with the expenses outlined in your budget spreadsheet.
+Note: If the total project budget exceeds \$5,000, applicants must provide proof of additional funding sources (e.g., a letter of commitment from a foundation, a grant agreement from another funder, etc.). - Documentation of Expenses such as quotes, brochures, registration forms, screenshots of products with pricing, etc. These should align with the expenses outlined in your budget spreadsheet.